 11. Shoot the Sales Video for the Second Paid Offer

-When planning, remember that you have the option to shoot both videos at the same time.
+When planning, remember you have the option to shoot both videos at the same time.
 It’s incredibly helpful when you’re really busy.
-However, knowing these are sales videos, you should never settle for what’s okay.
-Strive for the best.
+However, knowing these are sales videos, you must never settle for “just enough,’ you must strive for the best.
 Thus, I recommend blocking at least a few hours to shoot them.

 12. Write an Email for the First Paid Offer